emantpl/scratch-sensor-2.0/README.md

 #### Important Note

 Although the app need not be visible, the phone should be left turned on.
-Especially for Android versions from Marshmallow onwards, the doze function to extend battery life may turn off the sensors and server.
+The doze function to extend battery life introduced in Android versions from Marshmallow onwards may turn off the sensors and server.

 ### Support or Contact